GarvJain03/biscuits-v2.0/README.md

 # Biscuits v2.0

 Using the Laravel web framework written in PHP.
+The frontend is written using the blade templating engine and tailwindcss.

 ## Setup